 A small group of elites who will study English and study abroad for half a year

-10 students with high English ability will be selected to study English through the 4 Skills program in a special curriculum.
+Ten students with an excellent command of English are selected and offered special support.
 They will all participate in the overseas program for up to half a year in the latter part of their second year (with financial assistance).
 Students can also select destinations in countries and regions they are interested in, other than schools with exchange agreements with our university.
 Non-English—speaking countries can also be selected.
 This class will allow students to plan their careers at an early stage and steadily work towards becoming global leaders, while receiving guidance from graduates who are active in their desired industries.

 Global Field Internship

 Work internship in Centrair and around the world

 An overseas internship program in countries such as the United States (New York, Los Angeles), Malaysia, Vietnam, and the Philippines has been developed in collaboration with AEON COMPASS Co., Ltd., which supports corporate international activities, and AEON TOPVALU Co., Ltd., a major distribution company.
 We also have many long-term paid internship programs in the global field, including reception clerk training at the Centrair Hotel at Chubu Centrair International Airport, which has a high rate of utilization by international visitors (credits can be acquired through application).

 Career education at the Centrair satellite campus